brucemcpherson/effex-api-client/README.md

 #### getWatchLog ( watchable , accessKey [,params])

 The watchable is the key created by .watch() and the accessKey is the access key you used to create it with.
 You can provide a since=timestamp parameter to filter events since a particular time.
-The accessKey must exactly match the one used to create the watch.
-This ensure that the log can only be inspected by authorized processes.
+The accessKey can be any unexpired key that is has read access for this account - it does not need to be associated with the item being watched.
 Note that no data or message information is stored in the log - it's purely a record of what happened.
 Note that pull type subscriptions are not logged, since they are managed completely inside the SDK by periodically accessing the API directly.

 Here's an example of using this method